How to apply

 Submit supporting documents

-Once you have filled out and submitted your online application and paid your deposit, please begin the process to submit the required supporting documents.
-Your documents should be emailed or scanned to: email@example.com If you have any questions about sending supporting documents or any other application questions, please contact the registrar, Baptiste Charles-Aubert: firstname.lastname@example.org
+Once you have filled out and submitted your online application, please begin the process to submit the required supporting documents.
+Your documents should be emailed or scanned to: firstname.lastname@example.org If you have any questions about sending supporting documents or any other application questions, please contact the registrar: email@example.com

-The following supporting documents are required to apply after you’ve the deposit has been received:
+The following supporting documents are required to apply:

 - Your up-to-date CV;